 Climbing was Shelma Jun’s fallback sport.
 A snowboarder and mountain biker, she found her way into a climbing gym after injuring her shoulder and looking for an activity where she wouldn’t risk more impact.
 As a friend told her, you can’t fall very far if you’re attached to a rope.
 In 2014, she created an Instagram account called Flash Foxy to celebrate the crew of hard-charging New York women she’d begun climbing with.
-After gaining thousands of followers, she co-founded the Women’s Climbing Festival, which sold out in under a minute last year.
-In our final installment of series looking at inclusivity in outdoor communities, James Edward Mills spoke to Jun about the influence a rising generation of female athletes is having on a sport long dominated by men.
+After gaining thousands of followers, she cofounded the Women’s Climbing Festival, which sold out in under a minute last year.
+In our final installment of series looking at inclusivity in outdoor communities, James Edward Mills spoke with Jun about the influence a rising generation of female athletes is having on a sport long dominated by men.